-I thought about going in Peru as the actual Amazon river starts there however you need to fly to Iquitos from Lima which would have been an added cost and I was definitely on a budget now it was getting to the end of my trip.
+I thought about going in Peru as the actual Amazon River starts there however you need to fly to Iquitos from Lima which would have been an added cost as I was in Ecuador now nd I was definitely on a budget now it was getting to the end of my trip.

-Instead I waited until I got to Ecuador and booked the trip from Banos and I’m so glad I did as I booked a 4 day, 3 night trip for $200USD which was a really good price! (the others on my trip paid from $220-$240 so it shows that each agency offers a different price!).
+Instead I waited until I got to Ecuador and booked a trip from Banos to the Amazon Rainforest and I’m so glad I did as I booked a 4 day, 3 night trip for $200USD which was a really good price! (the others on my trip paid from $220-$240 so it shows that each agency offers a different price!).

 I left Banos in the evening and got an hour bus to Ambarto and then got an 8 hour overnight bus to Lago Agrio (all for $10USD!), once in Lago Agrio which is a city with not much going on I had to get a taxi to a hotel and wait for 4 hours from 5am-9am to be picked up by a bus and taken to the Cuyabeno river where the trip officially starts.. yes i was very tired!

 Each group is allocated a canoe, there were 8 of us in my group a long with our guide- David (and an amazing guide at that, he has worked in the Amazon in Peru and Brazil and worked on the Galapagos islands and you could tell he knew he stuff and was genuinely passionate about his job, the wildlife and the rainforest), and our canoe driver- a local from one of the Amazon Villages.